-Statista, the popular statistics portal issued the results of a great piece of research done in 2018.
+Statista, the popular statistics portal issued the results of a great piece of research.
 It outlines the traffic and therefore influences the major social media platforms.

-The report called “Most famous social network sites worldwide as of April 2018” ranked the top 10 social media platforms worldwide by number of active users.
+The report called “Most famous social network sites worldwide” ranked the top 10 social media platforms worldwide by number of active users.
 So the results are clear.
 The most effective social media platforms currently are Facebook and Youtube.

 But perhaps it is a little premature to talk about effectiveness, the statistics only speak of traffic.
 Of course more traffic means more visitors to your channel and more engagement too, potentially.

 However the most important discussion happens around, what does effective mean and how do we measure it.
 Consequently, are these 2 top platforms really the most effective?

 Apart from being the number 1 top traffic social media site in the world, it is also obvious that facebook trumps all of them when looking at staying updated and keeping people connected.